My latest book, The Wagers, is out now in the US and Canada

 In 2012, I interviewed co-songwriter Josh Ramsay about Carly Rae Jepsen's "Call Me Maybe."

 Years ago, I interviewed some other musicians for The Believer magazine: Okkervil River's Will Sheff, and composer Nico Muhly.
-(The latter appeared in The Best of the Believer Music Interview.
+(The latter appeared in The Best of the Believer Music Interviews.)

 "Sean Michaels Listens to Music in Montreal" was a column I briefly wrote for the McSweeney's website, with bits and pieces on topics like Leonard Cohen, Sister Suvi, Buraka Som Sistema and Pop Montreal.

-I occasionally accept commissions for band bios and liner notes - these have included liner notes for Wolf Parade and Partner, and texts for artists including Leif Vollebekk, Basia Bulat, Owen Pallett, Arcade Fire, Frog Eyes, Clues, John K Samson and Alvvays.
+I occasionally accept commissions for band bios and liner notes - these have included liner notes for Wolf Parade and Partner, and texts for artists including Alvvays, John K Samson, The Weather Station, Jeremy Dutcher, Owen Pallett, Bibi Club, Leif Vollebekk, Basia Bulat, Arcade Fire, Land of Talk and Clues.
 For Young Galaxy's 2011 album, Falsework, I collaborated with the band to write a companion short story, included with the vinyl edition.

 Six of my little micro-stories appeared in the inaugural issue of The Arkansas International, and you can read three of them here.